d-ghale/GroupProject_Cookzilla/README.md

 # GroupProject_Cookzilla

-1. Implement application code for Cookzilla as a web-based application using solution from part 2
+1. Implement application code for Cookzilla as a web-based application.
-2. Language: Java or Python?
+2. Language: Python.
-3. Use prepared statements
+3. Used prepared statements

 Allow a user to:
 1. **Search for Recipes**: